dimforge/ncollide/docs/geometric_representations.md

 -\mathcal{A} = \left\{ -\mathbf{a} \mid{} \mathbf{a} \in \mathcal{A} \right\}
 $$

-Note that the reflected shape and the reflection itself are lifetime-bound so it cannot be used to create a [shape handle](#dynamic-shape-representation).
+The reflected shape and the reflection itself are lifetime-bound so it cannot be used to create a [shape handle](#dynamic-shape-representation).

 | Method | Description |
 | --       | --        |